cangirhabil/ba218hfg321ncm/README.md

-# Artefact for "BACFuzz: Revealing Broken Access Control on Web Applications with LLM, Grey-box Fuzzing, and SQL Checking"
+# Artefact for "BACFuzz: Exposing the Silence on Broken Access Control Vulnerabilities in Web Applications"

 ## What is This?
 This repository contains the artefact accompanying our paper submission.
 It includes: